-NAICS Codes are grouped into two separate Pools based on two separate small business size standards (\$11M and \$15M).
-Each Pool will have multiple IDIQ task order contracts under it.
-All NAICS Codes within a given Pool can be used to represent the predominant NAICS Code for any given task order solicited and awarded under an HCaTS contract.
+NAICS Codes are grouped into two separate Pools based on two separate small business size standards (\$12M and \$16.5M).
+Each Pool will have multiple IDIQ task order contract under it.
+All NAICS codes within a given Pool can be used to represent the predominant NAICS Code for any given task order solicited and awarded under an HCaTS SB contract.